mozilla-ai/federated-finetuning/README.md

 ### Run with the Deployment Engine

 Follow this [how-to guide](https://flower.ai/docs/framework/how-to-run-flower-with-deployment-engine.html) to run the same app in this example but with Flower's Deployment Engine.
-After that, you might be intersted in setting up [secure TLS-enabled communications](https://flower.ai/docs/framework/how-to-enable-tls-connections.html) and [SuperNode authentication](https://flower.ai/docs/framework/how-to-authenticate-supernodes.html) in your federation.
+After that, you might be interested in setting up [secure TLS-enabled communications](https://flower.ai/docs/framework/how-to-enable-tls-connections.html) and [SuperNode authentication](https://flower.ai/docs/framework/how-to-authenticate-supernodes.html) in your federation.

 If you are already familiar with how the Deployment Engine works, you may want to learn how to run it using Docker.
 Check out the [Flower with Docker](https://flower.ai/docs/framework/docker/index.html) documentation.